 The corridor in front of the cellars is sometimes filled with strange smells.
 Crunching sounds are sometimes heard coming from it.

-It is likely there has been both natural and unnatural death at the castle as it has been the sight of conflict.
+It is likely there has been both natural and unnatural death at the castle as it has been the site of conflict.